BAIES-Manager/Postech2019/README.md

 - MySQL

 ### Code Execution
-The directory "mebn.run" contains all codes for the TCA project.
+The directory "POSTECH/src/mebn/run/" contains all codes for the TCA project.
 To run HML-UnBBayes, use the file HML_UnBBayes.jar in the directory hml_UnBBayes.

 ## AUTHORS AND COPYING
 This project repo is maintained by BAIES.